 - Value is translated to a business when they see working results.
 With Agile, by iterating & testing consistently, delivery of the best version of all software

 will more quickly validate their ROI.
-With frequent, steady & proven progress, the client can reap the benefits of launched work and see value faster than a traditional long term project.
+With frequent, steady & proven progress, the client can reap the benefits of launched work and see value faster than a traditional long-term project.

 - Agile processes allow and promote sustainable development.
-Proper planning that aligns with company goals means team can see far ahead, but can easily break down tasks with time-based priorities.
+Proper planning that aligns with company goals means the team can see far ahead, but can easily break down tasks with time-based priorities.
 Every person and team involved in the project should be able to maintain a constant pace indefinitely.

 - Team members focus on the ability to foresee and eliminate an issue before it has the potential to jeopardize any aspect of the work.
 By consistently striving to improve technical qualities, while staying open to new approaches, this Agile path will steadily enhance team processes, software craftsmanship, and code quality.

 - “Simplicity—the art of maximizing the amount of work not done—is essential” [Agile Marketing Manifesto].
-This principal is about understanding the goals needed to be reached and the most efficient way to achieve them.
-With focus on the desired outcome, as opposed to technical specifications, the team can then brainstorm the best, simplest way to get there.
+This principle is about understanding the goals needed to be reached and the most efficient way to achieve them.
+With a focus on the desired outcome, as opposed to technical specifications, the team can then brainstorm the best, simplest way to get there.
 The less custom code the better.

 Self Organizing Teams

-- This principal circles back to picking the right team to work with.
-By empowering & embracing multi-functional members and conveying trust in all from the beginning…your team will have pride in their work, be comfortable with contributing to the overall work organization & communication, while also standing on their own two feet when necessary.
+- This principle circles back to picking the right team to work with.
+By empowering & embracing multi-functional members and conveying trust in all from the beginning…your team will have pride in their work, and be comfortable with contributing to the overall work organization & communication, while also standing on their own two feet when necessary.

 Regular Reflection and Adjustment

-- By embracing a regular routine of looking back and discussing all aspects of the team’s work, you can adjust, pivot or bounce better strategies off each other to improve the workflow or development processes.
+- By embracing a regular routine of looking back and discussing all aspects of the team’s work, you can adjust, pivot, or bounce better strategies off each other to improve the workflow or development processes.
 No team is perfect.
 No practices or methods are perfect.
 Communication is key within the team for positive action and proactive improvement.

 THE KEY IS A FLEXIBLE BOTTOM LINE

 Over the last two decades, advancements in technology have been unprecedented.
 Thankfully, the practices involved in Agile Methodology were meant to stand up alongside mass changes within our industry.
-This way of being and thinking is 100% effective for gradual, tried-tested-and-true improvements through well planned, continuous iterations and team contributions.
+This way of being and thinking is 100% effective for gradual, tried-tested-and-true improvements through well-planned, continuous iterations and team contributions.
 Happy 20th Anniversary to the Agile methodology!